divs1210/cljos/Readme.md

 (<s> :push 3) ;=> (1 2 3)
 (<s> :push 4) ;=> (1 2 3 4)
 (<s> :pop)    ;=> 4
-(<s> :this)   ;=> [1 2 3]
+(<s> :vec)    ;=> [1 2 3]

 #Note
+:let and :init are reserved forms-
-1. The :let form defines *private instance variables* that are actually atoms, and are guaranteed to be thread-safe by Clojure.
+* :let  defines *private instance variables* that are actually atoms, and are guaranteed to be thread-safe by Clojure.
-2. :init defines the constructor, and is called at the time of object creation.
+* :init defines the constructor, and is called at the time of object creation.

 #How does it work?
-The defclass macro converts the above class into this function:
+The defclass macro transforms the previous code into this function:

   (defn Stack [& xs]
     (let [s (atom [])]
       (swap! s concat xs)
       (fn [method & args]